robbbbh/ansible_workshop_2023/Lab3/README.md

 # Lab 3 - Installing and enable a Webserver Using a Jinja2 Template

-Once you have completed each exercise, run the playbook using the `ansible-playbook webserver.yml` command.

 ## Exercise 1

 Use the `ansible.builtin.yum` module to install the httpd package.
 This will require you to install the package: